 Beans and lentils can be high in folate, manganese, copper, and magnesium.
 Half a cup of lentils will provide about 20 grams of carbs, 7 grams of fiber, 45% of folate, 27% of copper and 22% of manganese, among other nutrients.

-In terms of fiber, legumes can be an excellent source of prebiotic food for the gut.
+In terms of high fiber, legumes can be an excellent source of prebiotic food for the gut.
 This promotes a healthy gut flora, one of the main components for overall health.
 A healthy digestive system will aid in everything from weight loss, mood, hormone levels, and even give the immune system a boost.
 The fiber within legumes will also slow down gastric emptying so you feel fuller longer.
 Including fiber, along with fermented vegetables in your diet regularly is one delicious dietary strategy you can use to support the health of your digestive system and gut flora.

 With all of these health benefits, it’s easy to see why legumes have been implicated in disease prevention from type 2 diabetes, obesity, heart disease, and cancer.
 Yet, as we saw above there are many diets out there advocating to not include them.
 Here’s why.